Buying a new CPU for your PC can be a daunting task, especially if this is your first time.

-The best thing about AMD Ryzen 7 2700 is that it does come with overclocking potential, and for those who do not know, it also boasts an impressive 8 core, 16 thread configuration.
+The best thing about AMD Ryzen 7 2700 is that it does come with overclocking potential, and for those who do not know, it also boasts an impressive 8-core, 16-thread configuration.

 During my testing of the AMD Ryzen 7 2700, it was pretty evident that the 2700 is much faster than most of the previous generation Ryzen CPUs.
 This is surprising because Intel does not walk the same path, and most of their updates are iterative.

-It also comes with a Wraith Spire LED cooler that actually looks wicked, and happens to be one of the best looking stock coolers you can buy at the moment.
+It also comes with a Wraith Spire LED cooler that actually looks wicked, and happens to be one of the best-looking stock coolers you can buy at the moment.

 However, if you are looking to push the CPU to its limit in terms overclocking, then you are going to need more than just that.

-While AMD graphic cards are often roasted on internet for having higher thermals, the company has done right with the AMD Ryzen 7 2700 and instead of opting for traditional soldering methods, they have gone for a method called Indium soldering which supposedly better for thermal performance.
+While AMD graphic cards are often roasted on the internet for having higher thermals, the company has done right with the AMD Ryzen 7 2700 and instead of opting for traditional soldering methods, they have gone for a method called Indium soldering which is supposedly better for thermal performance.

 There are some downsides to the otherwise amazing AMD Ryzen 7 2700 that need to be addressed.